 The ship is scheduled to dock in the port of Toliary, located about 2 km (about 1 ¼ mile) from the center of town.
 Taxi and pousse-pousse (rickshaws) pick up customers only at the port's main gate.
 Walking to town is not recommended due to the distance under the heat.
-Do not carry large amounts of cash or wear expensive jewellery.
+Do not carry large amounts of cash or wear expensive jewelry.

 Tulear, also known as Toliary and Toliara, is situated on the southwest coast of the island of Madagascar, a wild area of semi-desert, the capital of the Atsimo-Andrefana region and the Toliara province.
 Located in the Southern Dry Forest, Tulear reminds one of an "old west" town with its dry air and dusty streets.